Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/system-architecture/design.md

 ```

-**Use Case #3**: User wants spots that can fit their car to be detected.
+**Use Case #3**: A user wants to indicate their car size as to only be shown parking spaces that are likely to fit their car.
 <details>
 <summary>
 Use Case 3 Description
 </summary>

-1. User opens parking options.
+1. A logged in user opens the parking options page.
-2. User selects the option that best reflects the size of their car from a dropdown menu.
+2. In the *car size* subsection of the parking options page, the user selects the option that best reflects the size of their car from a dropdown menu: small, medium, or large.
+3. The user clicks *save*.
-3. The application sends a message to the server to communicate the unique size need.
+4. The TuTraffic application sends a message to the server to communicate the unique size need.
-4. The server transmits this information to the raspberry pi node.
+5. The server requests this information of parking spots of a particular size to the database.
-5. The computer vision processing the video feed adjusts to make decisions on whether a spot exists in a space or not based on if the user's car size can fit there.
+6. The database, which continuously receives data from the Raspberry Pi node of parking spots and their location and size, sends the appropriate information back to the server.
+7. Now, when the user searches for spots, only parking spots that have been detected to likely fit at least their size will appear.

 </details>